vrianta/agai/readme.md

 **Q: How can I extend the framework?**
 - You can add new packages, extend controllers, or modify the template engine.
 For advanced features (like WebSockets), integrate with Go's standard libraries and register your handlers in `server.go`.

 ---

+For more details on configuration options, environment variables, and advanced usage, see [`Config/readme.md`](Config/readme.md).

+---